thaihuyhung/trip-sorter-assignment/README.md

 # TripSorter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project was built by Angular 5 and Angular Material 5 using Angular CLI

 ## Development server